aisics/department-of-aisics/src/src/content/articles/Basics/en/02-matrixes-in-ai.md

 date: 2025-07-24
 readingTime: 20
 tags: ["matrices", "linear-algebra", "machine-learning", "neural-networks", "mathematics"]
-featured: true
+featured: false
 difficulty: "intermediate"
 category: "Basics"
 prerequisites: []
 relatedArticles: []
 ---

-# Lecture 2: Matrices – Data Organizers in the AI World 📊
+# Matrices – Data Organizers in the AI World 📊

-Remember our cat vector **[4.5, 46, 0.9, 0.2]** from the last lecture?
+Remember our cat vector **[4.5, 46, 0.9, 0.2]** from the previous article?
 But what if we have not just one cat, but a whole bunch?
 Or not just a photo, but a video with thousands of frames?
 Or not just one characteristic, but a complex network of connections between neurons?

 This is where **matrices** come into play – a powerful tool for organizing and processing huge amounts of structured data.
 If vectors are lists of numbers, then matrices are **tables of numbers** that can store and process many vectors simultaneously.